tecton-ai/examples/README.md

 # Tecton Feature Examples

-This repository contains curated examples of features using Tecton.
-Use this in your own projects by switching the sample data sources with your own data.
+This repository contains curated examples of Tecton-based feature definitions.
+Use these examples in your own projects by replacing the sample data sources with your own data.

 ## [1.
 Fraud Detection](Fraud)

-Build powerful batch, streaming and real-time features to capture fraudulent patterns and detect fraud in real-time. https://www.tecton.ai/solutions/
+Build powerful batch, streaming, and real-time features to capture fraudulent patterns and detect fraud in real-time. https://www.tecton.ai/solutions/

 ### [Data sources](Fraud/data_sources.py)

 The data used as input for these features is transactional data.
-The features are built from historical transactions data (e.g files in s3, refreshed daily), transaction events streamed through Kinesis as well as real-time data coming directly from the current transaction being processed.
+The features are built from historical transactions data (e.g files in s3, refreshed daily), transaction events streamed through Kinesis, as well as real-time data coming directly from the current transaction being processed.

 A sample of the batch data is publicly available in an s3 bucket `s3://tecton.ai.public/tutorials/fraud_demo/transactions/`

 **Data preview**

+Below is a preview of the data, these are the required attributes that you will need to map your input data to in order to reuse these features:

 | user_id           | transaction_id                   | category      |   amt |   is_fraud | merchant                           |   merch_lat |   merch_long | timestamp           |
 |------------------|---------------------------------|--------------|------|-----------|-----------------------------------|------------|-------------|--------------------|